Where to Stay in Barcelona: Complete Guide for First Timers

 I made some wholesale changes to this guide based on that more recent experience, doing my best to streamline it and give you all the information you need to figure out where to stay.

-In this guide, we’re going to use our experiences exploring Barcelona to do our best to walk you through all the information you need to figure out where to stay for your particular style, budget, and preferences.
+In this guide, we’re going to use our experiences exploring the city to do our best to walk you through all the information you need to figure out where to stay in Barcelona for your particular style, budget, and preferences.

 Each neighborhood offers a different blend of vibes, prices, and pros and cons, and we’ll cover it all below so that you’re armed with all the information you need to figure out where to stay for your particular style and budget.